 - View #JenneFarm images on Instagram before you go for inspiration (and to check current foliage conditions in the fall).

-More Nearby Vermont Farms to Photograph: Why limit your photo safari to Jenne Farm?
-While you're in the Woodstock area, other photogenic farms to visit include Sugarbush Farm, a working maple and cheese farm with a nature trail and an adorable little farm chapel; Billings Farm & Museum, a historic working dairy with prize-winning Jersey cows and other farm animals; and Cloudland Farm, where a country lane leads to a post-and-beam building built with wood harvested from the farm.
-Farm dinners here on Friday and Saturday are picture-perfect, too.
+- Other farms in the Woodstock area worth photographing include Sugarbush Farm, a maple and cheese farm with a nature trail and farm chapel; Billings Farm & Museum, a historic dairy with prize-winning Jersey cows; and Cloudland Farm, which was built entirely from wood harvested on the farm.